c3g/GenPipes_Docs/docs/source/tutorials/genpipes_tutorial.rst

 Congratulations! you just ran the `chipseq` pipeline.

-After the processing is complete, you can access quality control plots in the homer_tag_directory/HomerQcPlots.
-You can find the compartment data in the compartments folder, TADs in the TADs folder and significant interactions in the peaks folder.
+After the processing is complete, you can access quality control plots in the report/ directory and find peak data in the peak_call/ directory.

 For more information about output formats please consult the webpage of the third party tool used.